 - Buy a shed load of stamps and envelopes as soon as I got paid (figured I’d need them so best get them when I had money).

-I devised a letter, had several people check it not once, but probably several times, hoping to have the right information in (school boy error, but I’ll come on to that later).
-Then decided I needed to get over my dislike for excel and embrace the excel, after all it was to become my friend ( yeah we’re still not friends, and I wouldn’t call it love, but we have a working relationship now).
-With the help of a secretary at work, we put excel to work, to generate my address labels etc who knew excel could be so helpful.
-And my first 50 letters of the year were sent.
+I devised a letter, had several people check it several times, hoping to have the right information in (school boy error, but I’ll come on to that later).
+Deciding I needed to get over my dislike for excel and embrace it.
+After all it was to become my friend (yeah we’re still not friends, and I wouldn’t call it love, but we have a working relationship now).
+With the help of a secretary at work, we put excel to work.
+We generated my address labels etc who knew excel could be so helpful.
+And my first 50 letters of the year were sent!

-So by now the cat was out the bag at work, and those who were interested gave me encouragement I was going about it the right way.
-None of us knew how wrong we were, partly because none of us would apply for these types of grants, yes I work in research, but the grant applications my colleagues would apply for are different, and have very specific guidelines, at this stage I was working of the information from the charities commission website and the odd website of a charity where available.
+So by now the cat was out the bag at work.
+Those who were interested gave me encouragement.
+I was going about it the right way.
+None of us knew how wrong we were, partly because none of us would apply for these types of grants.
+Yes I work in research, but the grant applications my colleagues would apply for are different.
+They have very specific guidelines.
+At this stage I was working off the information from the charities commission website and the odd website of a charity where available.

-So a week went by and no response, then my stamped addressed envelopes started to arrive, the odd one every other day.
-So the first envelope to return home was greeted with a mixture of trepidation and excitement, and was opened with held breath.
+So a week went by and no response.
+At last, my stamped addressed envelopes started to arrive!
+The odd one every other day.
+The first envelope to return home was greeted with a mixture of trepidation and excitement, and was opened with held breath.

 Thank you for your letter, but unfortunately……